-The standard argument against asset price targeting is that it interferes with not only the free functioning of financial markets but also the economy as a whole.
-Moreover, it is considered to be outside the realm of central banks because it results from 'irrational exuberance' or else reflects market forces According to Alan Greenspan (2005), asset price targeting would require the authorities to outperform market participants.
-Central bankers would rather deal with the consequences of bubbles that burst by minimizing the damage to the real economy.
-Greenspan's success after the internet bubble burst in 2001 gave some credence to this approach, which has been adopted by the four major central banks (the Fed, BoE, ECB, and Bank of Japan).
+The standard argument against asset price targeting is that it interferes not only with the free functioning of financial markets, but also with the economy as a whole.
+Moreover, it is considered to be outside the realm of central banks because it results from "irrational exuberance" or else reflects market forces.
+According to Alan Greenspan (2005), asset price targeting would require the authorities to outperform market participants.
+Central bankers would rather deal with the consequences of bubbles that burst by minimising the damage to the real economy.
+Greenspan's success after the internet bubble burst in 2001 gave some credence to this approach, which has been adopted by the four major central banks (the Fed, the BoE, the ECB and the Bank of Japan).
 But, as has been argued, the recent housing bubble could be viewed as the result of Greenspan's "successful" policies at the turn of the 21st century that countered the threat of a 1930s-style depression after the internet collapse.